Coborax/WebShopCompulsory/README.md

 Solve the assignment in groups of 2-4 students.

 Turn in link for your groups github solution to pass the assignment.

+### Default Data
+- A admin user will be created in dev mode with credentials:
+  - Username: admin
+  - Password: admin